 As an inherently visual social media channel, it’s vital that your Instagram feed looks good.
 If you’re posting blurry images with dodgy lighting, you’re not going to get as much engagement than if you were posting bright pictures and crisp visuals.
+If you would like to design your Instagram feed the right way, then continue reading this article.

 But you don’t have to be a design pro to make your feed stand out.